-In Costa Rica, this size of business is called “small business”.
-This business figure in Costa Rica is subject to a number of official regulations, such as municipal patents, which include an operating authorization from the Ministry of Health.
+In Costa Rica, this size of business is called a “small business”.
+This business figure in Costa Rica is subject to a number of official regulations, such as municipal patents (Nicoya Municipality), which include an operating authorization from the Ministry of Health.

 In Costa Rica, regardless of how tiny the company is, rigorous compliance with the requirements of the law, as well as properly complying with the social limits established by a small business, is essential in order to give the consumer a service protected by the social order.

 Our small business also has a Tourism Declaration under the auspices of the Costa Rican Tourism Institute (ICT), and the vehicles we use for our operations must be approved by the Public Transport Board, which, along with the Ministry of Tourism, determines whether we are capable of providing this type of public service.

 After discussing the social and economic structure on which our business is based, we go on to what gives Gypsy Cab Nosara its life, as the service the customer receives, on his trip to and from Nosara.

 Nadia Alfaro is in charge of Gypsy Cab Nosara´s administrative and operational management.
 She manages the operation and oversees the official processes.

 ItotalWeb.com is in charge of website construction, bookings, and direct interaction with our customers, while Creatico is in charge of social media.
 The Grupo Meza y Asociados S.A. is in charge of our accounting and legal activities.

 Finally, those who operate our cars, our drivers, are the ones who eventually give life to Gypsy Cab Nosara and the motor of our organization.